Overview

 • Recognizing caregivers for outstanding care and service.

-This process also enables us to identify and resolve individual and systemic issues while providing meaningful leadership visibility for patients and caregivers.
+Leaders visit units at each hospital across the enterprise and ask caregivers and patients the same questions based on safety topics.
+This process also enables us to identify and resolve individual and systemic issues and educate widely on safety-related topics while providing meaningful leadership visibility for patients and caregivers.

 Organizational Alignment: Identify and communicate what matters most.
 Visual Management: Manage what matters most.
 Standardization: Sustain what matters most.
 Problem Solving: Improve what matters most.

 Our CI team has specialists in every hospital and clinical institute in Ohio and Florida to support cultural transformation.
-Our goal is to build a culture in which every caregiver is empowered and expected to make improvements every day.
-In addition to providing project management support, our CI specialists serve as coaches to build CI capabilities among teams and leaders so they can apply these skills to future projects.
+CI specialists serve as coaches to build CI capability among teams and leaders so they can apply these skills to solve their most important problems.
+Over many years of learning, we have documented the best-known way to improve, which is the Cleveland Clinic Improvement Model.
+We organize behaviors and tools for easy adoption in this model, observable in the workplace as:

 Cleveland Clinic Medicare ACO (CCMACO)